tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/Activities/03-Stu_Writing_an_Auction_Contract/README.md

 * Inside the `MartianAuction` contract above the contract's constructor define some initial variables that will be used to track the state of the auction.

+  * An `address deployer` that will be used to track the address of the contract that deploys the `MartianAuction`.

   * An `address payable public beneficiary` will be used to track the beneficiary of the contract.

   * An `address public highestBidder` will be used to keep track of the address of the current highest bidder.